NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 ---

 GEE is a great place to conduct exploratory analysis to better understand the datasets you are working with.
-In this lesson, we will show how to pull in AOP Surface Directional Reflectance (SDR) datasets, as well as the Ecosystem Structure data (also called Canopy Height Model, or CHM) to look at interannual differences at the site SRER.
-We will discuss some of the acquisition parameters and other factors that affect data interperatation and data quality.
+In this lesson, we will show how to pull in AOP Surface Directional Reflectance (SDR) datasets, as well as the Ecosystem Structure (CHM) data to look at interannual differences at the site SRER.
+We will discuss some of the acquisition parameters and other factors that affect data quality and interperatation.

 <div id="ds-objectives" markdown="1">